Unveiling the Velocity-Space Signature of Ion Cyclotron Damping Using Liouville Mapping

-Together the results from Figs.~\ref{fig:cd_AbsTimeComparison_b01_b1} and~ \ref{fig:cd_AbsTimeComparison_b10_b3} support our hypothesis that the most striking differences, particularly in the ion cyclotron damping gyrotropic signatures, disappear when their absolute Liouville mapping calculation times are matched with those of the previous beta = 1 and 3 cases.
-This analysis reinforces the prediction from Section~\ref{sec:cd_beta} that the velocity space signatures of ion cyclotron damping do not vary significantly with variations in $\beta_i$.
+Together the results from Figs.~\ref{fig:cd_AbsTimeComparison_b01_b1} and~ \ref{fig:cd_AbsTimeComparison_b10_b3} support our hypothesis that the most striking differences, particularly in the ion cyclotron damping gyrotropic signatures, disappear when their absolute Liouville mapping calculation times are matched with those of the previous $\beta_i = 1$ and $3$ cases.
+This analysis reinforces the prediction from Section~\ref{sec:cd_beta} that the velocity-space signatures of ion cyclotron damping do not vary significantly with variations in $\beta_i$.